junxit/us-congress-bills-115/metadata.md

 - 2017-03-23 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 With written report No. 115-9.
 - 2017-03-23 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 With written report No. 115-9.
 - 2017-03-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 23.
+- 2017-08-01 — Amendment SA 742 agreed to in Senate by Unanimous Consent.
+- 2017-08-01 — Amendment SA 742 proposed by Senator Portman for Senator Grassley. (consideration: CR S4681; text: CR S4681) To improve the bill.
+- 2017-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S4681-4684)
+- 2017-08-01 — Passed Senate with amendments by Voice Vote. (text: CR S4681-4684)
+- 2017-08-01 — Passed/agreed to in Senate: Passed Senate with amendments by Voice Vote.(text: CR S4681-4684)
+- 2017-08-01 — Senate amendment agreed to: Amendment SA 742 agreed to in Senate by Unanimous Consent.
+- 2017-08-01 — Senate amendment proposed (on the floor): Amendment SA 742 proposed by Senator Portman for Senator Grassley.(consideration: CR S4681; text: CR S4681)
+- 2017-08-01 — Senate amendment submitted